Modular Relations of the Tutte Symmetric Function: Characterizing the Modular Relations of the Chromatic and Tutte Symmetric Functions

-The intuitive method used by Penaguaio and used in this paper to determine the kernel of a function from a graph algebra to a vector space is to use local modifications to reduce any combination of graphs to one in which each graph lies in the preimage of some fixed basis of the image space.
-These notions of friendliness give a unifying framework for this method; classifying local modifications that preserve the function in any global graph is clearly equivalent to finding the set of friendly combinations.
-Thus, to find a generating set for the kernel, we proceed now to give a structural characterization of Tutte-friendliness.
-We will need one auxiliary definition:
+The intuitive method used by Penaguaio and used in this paper to determine the kernel of a function $f$ from a graph algebra to a vector space is to use local modifications of certain small (constant-size) subgraphs of any larger graph $G$ to give a combination $\sum c_iG_i$ of graphs such that $f(G) = f(\sum c_iG_i)$, regardless of the size or structure of the rest of the graph $G$ (or how it connects to the subgraphs).
+It then suffices to find enough such modifications to transform any linear combination of graphs to one in which each graph lies in the preimage of some fixed basis of the image space.
+The concept of modular relations gives a formal framework for describing all such local graph modifications.
+Thus, to aid in finding a generating set for the kernel of $XB$, we proceed now to give a structural characterization of its modular relations.
+We will need an auxiliary definition:

 \begin{definition}

 An element $L \in \mathbb{G}[t]$ is said to be written in \emph{Tutte standard form} when we write it as